lark-parser/lark/docs/grammar.md

 Allows one to import terminals and rules from lark grammars.

 When importing rules, all their dependencies will be imported into a namespace, to avoid collisions.
-It's not possible to override their dependencies (e.g. like you would when inheriting a class).
+To override any of their dependencies (e.g. like you would override methods when inheriting a class), use the ``%override`` directive.

 **Syntax:**
 ```html